-Coca-Cola Will Launch Its First-Ever Alcoholic Drink To Compete In Japan
+Coca-Cola Will Launch Its First Alcoholic Drink To Compete In Japan

 Instead, the new brand will compete in a category known as Chu-Hi, a canned drink, the main ingredient of which is a vodka-like distillation of rice, barley and potatoes known as shōchū.
 Chu-Hi also typically includes sparkling water and flavoring.

-"We haven't experimented in the low alcohol category before, but it's an example of how we continue to explore opportunities outside our core areas," Jorge Garduño, president of Coca-Cola's Japan business unit said recently on its Website.
+"We haven't experimented in the low alcohol category before, but it's an example of how we continue to explore opportunities outside our core areas," Jorge Garduño, president of Coca-Cola's Japan business unit, said recently on its website.

 Garduño said the move into alcoholic drinks "is unique in our history," adding that entering the Chu-Hi market "is a modest experiment for a specific slice of our market."